Berenice II: Berenice's Lock

 Berenice's divinity is closely connected with the story of "Berenice's Lock".
 According to this story, Berenice vowed to sacrifice her long hair as a votive offering if Ptolemy III returned safely from battle during the Third Syrian War.
 She dedicated her tresses to and placed them in the temple at Cape Zephyrium in Alexandria, where Arsinoe II was worshipped as Aphrodite, but the next morning the tresses had disappeared.
 Conon of Samos, the court astronomer identified a constellation as the missing hair, claiming that Aphrodite had placed it in the sky as an acknowledgement of Berenice's sacrifice.
 The constellation is known to this day as Coma Berenices (Latin for 'Berenice's Lock').
-It is unclear whether this event took place before or after Ptolemy's return; Branko van Oppen de Ruiter suggests that it happened after Ptolemy's return (around March–June or May 245 BC).
+It is unclear whether this event took place before or after Ptolemy's return; Branko van Oppen de Ruiter suggests that it happened after Ptolemy's return (around March–June or May 245 BCE).
 This episode served to link Berenice with the goddess Isis in her role as goddess of rebirth, since she was meant to have dedicated a lock of her own hair at Koptos in mourning for her husband Osiris.

 The story was widely propagated by the Ptolemaic court.
 Seals were produced depicting Berenice with a shaved head and the attributes of Isis/Demeter.
 The poet Callimachus, who was based in the Ptolemaic court, celebrated the event in a poem, The Lock of Berenice, of which only a few lines remain.
-The first century BC Roman poet Catullus produced a loose translation or adaptation of the poem in Latin, and a prose summary appears in Hyginus' De Astronomica.
-The story was popular in the early modern period, when it was illustrated by many neoclassical painters.
+The first century BCE Roman poet Catullus produced a loose translation or adaptation of the poem in Latin, and a prose summary appears in Hyginus' De astronomia.
+The story was popular in the early modern period when it was illustrated by many neoclassical painters.

 Panhellenic Games

-Berenice entered a chariot team in the Nemean Games of 243 or 241 BC and was victorious.
+Berenice entered a chariot team in the Nemean Games of 243 or 241 BCE and was victorious.
 The success is celebrated in another poem by Callimachus' Victory of Berenice.
 This poem connects Berenice with Io, a lover of Zeus in Greek mythology, who was also connected with Isis by contemporary Greeks.
-When she won in the four-horse chariot race at the Olympics in the early third century BC, she commissioned an epigram by the poet Posidippus in which she explicitly claimed to have "stolen" the fame (κῦδος) of Cynisca.
+When she won in the four-horse chariot race at the Olympics in the early third century BCE, she commissioned an epigram by the poet Posidippus in which she explicitly claimed to have "stolen" the fame (κῦδος) of Cynisca.
 Her epigram was included in the so-called Greek Anthology, which also indicates its continuing relevance long after the victory itself.

 Death

-Ptolemy III died in late 222 BC and was succeeded by his son by Berenice, Ptolemy IV Philopator.
-Berenice died soon after, in early 221 BC.
+Ptolemy III died in late 222 BCE and was succeeded by his son by Berenice, Ptolemy IV Philopator.
+Berenice died soon after, in early 221 BCE.
 Polybius states that she was poisoned, as part of a general purge of the royal family by the new king's regent Sosibius.
 She continued to be venerated in the state ruler cult.
-By 211 BC, she had her own priestess, the athlophorus ('prize-bearer'), who marched in processions in Alexandria behind the priest of Alexander the Great and the Ptolemies, and the canephorus of the deified Arsinoe II.
+By 211 BCE, she had her own priestess, the athlophorus ('prize-bearer'), who marched in processions in Alexandria behind the priest of Alexander the Great and the Ptolemies, and the canephorus of the deified Arsinoe II.